alipouw13/spotify-workout-playlist/README.md

 > **Disclaimer:** This project is ongoing and intentionally simple, designed to prove out core functionality.
 Features and code structure may change as development continues.

-A web app to generate custom workout playlists from your Spotify library and playlists.
+A web app to generate custom workout playlists from your Spotify library and personal playlists.

 ## Features